MartinFrandel/SafeZoneDetector/README.md

 # SafeZoneDetector

-The `SafeZoneDetector` library is designed to detect if the current environment is a sandbox, emulator, or virtual machine.
-This can be useful for security applications where you need to ensure that your software is running in a trusted environment.
+The `SafeZoneDetector` library is designed to detect whether the current environment is a sandbox, emulator, debugger or virtual machine.
+This functionality is useful for security applications that require assurance that software is running in a trusted environment.

 ## Features